 Babysitters – although some people are now professional babysitters and pretty much operate the same hours and charge the same fees as nannies, babysitters are usually an ad hoc solution to out of hours care.
 If you have a great babysitter and would like to use their services on a regular basis talk to them about a regular commitment and negotiate a rate of pay which works for both of you.

 Occasional, Flexible or Casual Care – this is a flexible service which provides high quality child care on an occasional or ad hoc basis from as little as one hour to a full day.
 Parents only pay for the time their children are in care.
 Occasional, Flexible or Casual Care centres are family grouped and are licensed for children from birth to five years old.
 A growing number of established long day care are now also offering parents the option to book casual or Occasional, Flexible or Casual Care on an as-needs basis.

 In Home Care – this is a flexible form of child care which enables families with unusual work, location or care requirements to access approved child care in their own home.
 It is subsidised and therefore requires families to meet certain eligibility requirements.
-Families where the parent/s work non-standard hours or do shift work are currently eligible (as long as other criteria are met) so it's definitely worth asking the Department of Human Services if you qualify for in home care if you work shifts.
+Families where the parent/s work non-standard hours or do shift work are currently eligible (as long as other criteria are met) so it's definitely worth asking Services Australia if you qualify for in home care if you work shifts.